First-Year Sequence

 Winter Quarter

-Spring Quarter (pick one)
+Spring Quarter

 Students choose between HNRS 105 and HNRS 106.
 Both courses use the rubric of “Postmodernity” to hone in on human experiences that academic discourses have, historically speaking, subordinated and silenced.
 By communing with those whose lives and creations represent a marked departure from the dominant structures, values, and institutions of the Global North (North America and Western Europe), students are invited to revisit, reconsider, and recontextualize material from previous quarters.